kibetamos/kibetamos/README.md

 Here is a brief about me :smiley:

 - 🔭 I’m currently working on Python(Django & FastAPI)
-- 🌱 I’m currently learning React and Golang
+- 🌱 I’m currently learning React and Java
 - 👯 I’m looking to collaborate on Open source projects and solutions
-- 💬 Ask me about python, Django, Databases
+- 💬 Ask me about python, Django, Databases $ Any Tech Relates stuff
-- ⚡ Fun fact: Beach coding, coffee is a must have.
+- ⚡ Fun fact: Im here almost daily.
+-  😄 Pronouns: He/Him/His
+-